NinjaDevsIO/editorial-strategy/STRATEGY.md

 - FB groups (webcr et al)
 - Relevant Slack chats

-Re share on Wednesday and Friday (this one will boost the reads on Friday and during the weekend)
+Re share on Wednesday and Friday (this one will boost the reads on Friday and during the weekend).
+If we choose to publish a new post on Friday then this re share won't happen to move the focus into the newly published article.

 #### Reach
 - Ninjadevs.io Twitter